 Heather Hall Cognitive Hypnotherapy draws upon other disciplines such as Neuro-linguistic Programming (NLP), Cognitive Behaviour Therapy (CBT), Gestalt Therapy, Positive Psychology, Eye Movement Integration (EMI), Emotional Freedom Technique (EFT/Tapping) and Transactional Analysis.

-To understand more please watch this animation on how I can help you with Cognitive Hypnotherapy, or you may wish to read about it below…..
+To understand more please watch this animation on how I can help you with Quest Cognitive Hypnotherapy, or you may wish to read about it below…..

 There are 3 key principles that underpin it….

-The first principle is that trance is an every day occurrence.
+Trance is an every day occurrence.

 Traditionally people talk about being put into hypnosis as if it’s a special state a place the hypnotist somehow gets you to go to, we don’t.
 We think that when you are day dreaming in a boring meeting or so absorbed in a tv show that you don’t notice your kids painting granny, or where a conversation you are having in your head makes you miss your turning, are all examples of an altered state of consciousness, that we label as trance.
 We also think that trance is part of the thing that you want to change.
 Do you behave against your will at those moments?
 Get scared by something that other people find harmless?
 Stressed by something that shouldn’t bother you?
 Or unable to resist something you want to resist?
 At those moments we’d say you are in a trance.
 In a sense Cognitive Hypnotherapists work to dehypnotize you from the state your unconscious puts you in, to get you to do what it thinks best.
 By helping you stay your normal self in those kinds of moments, the problems ceases to occur and you find yourself behaving as you choose to.